 Police raids have continued in the Brussels area, and one on Wednesday in Anderlecht resulted in the arrest of an individual whose identity has not yet been released.

-The first victim to be identified was Adelma Marina Tapia Ruiz, 37, who was killed in the attack at the airport, according to Peruvian state news agency Andina.
+to be identified was Adelma Marina Tapia Ruiz, 37, who was killed in the attack at the airport, according to Peruvian state news agency Andina.

 Originally from Peru, Tapia Ruiz had lived in Belgium for six years and was at the airport with her husband and twin 4-year-old daughters waiting to board a plane when the bombs went off.

 Belgian law student Leopold Hecht was killed at the metro station, his school, Universite Saint-Louis Bruxelles, said in a statement.

 And Olivier Delespesse was killed in the metro explosion, said his employer, La Federation Wallonie-Bruxelles, a government ministry serving Francophone Brussels and Wallonia.